This is our invitation to you, to join us in a new way to fight climate change.

 And that is one of the reasons why we at Global Action Plan have teamed up with Ducky AS.
 With the Ducky technology, we can support each other to change the way we talk about, and act on, climate change.

-‘Ducky’ is a digital behaviour change system which helps people track and reduce their carbon emissions footprint.
+Our Climate Challenges are powered by the ‘Ducky’ platform – a digital behaviour change system which helps people track and reduce their carbon emissions footprint.

 At Global Action Plan, we want to invite you, or your organisation, to join us in trying to start a new conversation about climate friendly actions with your staff, suppliers or customers.